-1. Given the "Unmet Costs" calculation for food and housing as a component of Total Cost of Attendance (TCA), does that mean a FAFSA is required?
+1. Given the "Unmet Costs" calculation for Total Cost of Attendance (TCA), does that mean a FAFSA is required?
 In other words, does the FAFSA just need to be completed to generate an accurate EFC (meaning, verified if selected for verification) or do they need to be eligible for Title IV aid?

 Response: No. Per the CARES Act, the student must be Title IV eligible.
 However, institutions are not required to have students complete the FAFSA.
-Post-secondary institutions may use an alternative acceptable and US Department of Education recognized method for determining Unmet Costs for food and housing.
+Post-secondary institutions may use an alternative acceptable and US Department of Education recognized method for determining Unmet Costs.
 Unmet Need has specific terminology for Title IV funds including calculation of Expected Family Contribution (EFC), which is not required for these funds.
-Unmet Costs is calculated based on TCA for food and housing costs less other aid still available after other TCA costs are covered excluding loans and work-study.
-Individual institutions may require FAFSAs as their preferred method to determined Unmet Costs.
+Unmet Costs is calculated based on TCA less tuition and fees less other aid excluding loans and work-study.
+Individual institutions may require FAFSAs as their preferred method to determined Unmet Costs and other Title IV eligibility requirements.